 To that end, a Golf Life is a little more generous.
 It has the same LED exterior illumination, auto lights and wipers, and electric door mirrors as the Polo, but it gains bigger 16-inch alloys, nav-equipped Discover Media infotainment, a larger 10.25-inch Digital Cockpit Pro cluster, Keyless Go, 10-colour interior ambient lighting, full climate control, uprated Adaptive Cruise Control with a speed limiter, and front and rear parking sensors too.
 It also has enhanced ADAS compared to a Polo Life.
 Check out our Golf trim guide for a more detailed look.

-Realistically, both do much the same solid, safe, slightly stodgy schtick when it comes to driving manners.
+Realistically, both cars offer much the same solid, safe driving manners.
 This isn’t surprising, as the Polo has long been modelled on the Golf’s behavioural traits, so what you get with both of them is some of the most grown-up dynamic experiences in each class – as in, the Polo is more refined and assured than the Ford Fiesta, Vauxhall Corsa, Peugeot 208 et al, while it’s much the same story for the Golf in the sector above, where it competes with the Toyota Corolla, Skoda Octavia, Renault Megane, Honda Civic and more.

-Therefore, what you’ll benefit from in either Volkswagen is a smooth, comfortable ride, excellent sound suppression in the passenger compartment, and a general feeling of stolid quality from both.
-What they won’t serve up is much in the way of driving excitement.
+What you’ll benefit from in either Volkswagen is a smooth, comfortable ride, excellent sound suppression in the passenger compartment, and a general feeling of stolid quality from both.
 The Polo and the Golf have good grip and nicely calibrated steering, but they don’t serve up much joy if you throw them through the corners with a bit of gusto.

 Once it is up and running, the fact it is only 20hp and 20Nm down on the R, and considerably lighter too, means the GTI Clubsport feels every bit as fast and gratifying as its supposedly bigger brother.
-And with just 2 driven wheels, it requires more effort from its driver, which in turn leads to more reward when you get it right.
-As to the regular GTI, it’s good – but there are plenty of rivals which are better and more satisfying to steer, not least the Hyundai i30 N and Ford Focus ST.
+And with just two driven wheels, it requires more effort from its driver, which in turn leads to more reward when you get it right.

 For this head-to-head, the Golf.
-The Polo has always been in the shadow of its illustrious forebear, even if it only landed in showrooms a mere year after the Golf Mk1 debuted.
-Neither of these 2 Volkswagens can lay claim to being the most exciting thing to drive in their classes, granted, and there’s a good argument to say the notably touchscreen-centric human-machine interface of the Golf Mk8’s infotainment system can be infuriating to operate, but overall the Golf offers that bit more choice, equipment and ownership feelgood factor throughout its range than the Polo does.
+The Polo has always been in the shadow of the Golf, even if it only landed in showrooms a mere year after the Golf Mk1 debuted.
+Overall the Golf offers that bit more choice, equipment and ownership feelgood factor throughout its range than the Polo does.
 If we could afford it, we’d be going for Golf.

-Oh, and if we wanted an electric Volkswagen hatchback, and we were worried that neither of these 2 could truly fulfil that ecological brief?
+If we wanted an electric Volkswagen hatchback, and we were worried that neither of these two could truly fulfil that ecological brief?
 Then we’d be looking at the ID.3.
-Consider that it’s very likely that VW’s showy new zero-emissions vehicle is going to make the Golf redundant at some point later this decade, and you realise that the Polo and Golf’s long eras of dominance are possibly drawing to an end.